Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 ```

 which gives almost the same model parameter values as the
 regression-kriging above.
-Next, the kriging can be executed in with a
+Next, the kriging can be executed with a
 single call to the generic `krige` function: